List of James Bond films: No Time to Die (2021)

 Five years after Blofeld's imprisonment, Bond is retired and living in Jamaica when Felix Leiter and his colleague Logan Ash enlist his help in searching for the missing MI6 scientist, Valdo Obruchev.
 Bond eventually accepts Leiter's request and follows his leads about the scientist's whereabouts to Cuba, where he infiltrates a Spectre gathering.
-Obruchev realises that it is a trap set by Blofeld to kill Bond with a deadly virus, but he is working for someone else and has re-engineered the virus to attack only the members of Spectre.
+Obruchev realises that it is a trap set by Blofeld to kill Bond with a deadly nanoscale weapon, but he is working for someone else and has re-engineered the weapon to attack only the members of Spectre.
 When Bond brings Obruchev to Leiter, Ash betrays them and helps Obruchev escape, killing Leiter.
-Bond returns to MI6 and confronts M regarding the virus, known as "Heracles", a nanoscale weapon that can be programmed to attack specific people based on their genetic marker.
+Bond returns to MI6 and confronts M regarding the development of the weapon, known as "Heracles", a nanobot that can be programmed to attack specific people based on their genetic markers.
 He then visits Blofeld in prison and is reacquainted with Madeleine Swann.
 Swann decides to leave before Blofeld arrives, while Bond has an altercation with Blofeld, who dies soon after.
 It is revealed that when he touched Swann, Bond was infected with Heracles nanobots that were programmed to kill Blofeld.

 Bond traces Swann back to her childhood home where she is living with her five-year-old daughter, Mathilde.
 She tells Bond about Lyutsifer Safin, the man who controls Heracles.
 After Bond avenges Leiter's death by killing Ash, Safin captures Swann and Mathilde and brings them to his island, which is the Heracles factory.
 Bond works with MI6 to rescue Swann and Mathilde and destroy Safin's factory with a missile strike launched from a nearby Royal Navy destroyer.
 Before Bond kills him, Safin infects Bond with nanobots that have been programmed to attack Swann and Mathilde.
 Because of this, Bond decides to sacrifice himself to save them.
 After a tearful goodbye to Swann, who confirms that Mathilde is in fact his daughter, Bond is killed when the missiles obliterate the factory.